blake-ed-hughes/Charcuterie/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage and Intention

-The old client is an outdated client-facing retail web-portal has become significantly outdated and has been proven to be hurting sales numbers.
+The old client is an outdated client-facing retail web-portal that has become significantly outdated and has been proven to be hurting sales numbers.
 Project Catwalk comprises a complete redesign of the retail portal designed to address this concern and modernize the site.
-The intention of the initial release is to build out a product page with product overview, ratings & reviews, and Q&A modules.
+The intention of the initial release is to build out a product page with a product overview, ratings & reviews, and Q&A modules.
 This will be used to display individual products as customers select them.